SpeckyYT/donkey-db/README.md

 #### filename (static)

-Helper function for generating a path to file (not required)
+Helper function for generating a path to file (not required for usage)

 ```js
 DonkeyDB.filename(file); // file:string (relative (to cwd) or absolute path to file)